anant1707/HandwritingRecognition/README.md

 To bridge this gap we propose to build an application which will convert handwriting into formal text in real time and allow sharing or transferring that text to other applications.
-Under the guidance of our team mentor, Dr.Sandeep Harit,we are planning to develop a desktop application which will provide a virtual touchscreen utility.

 # PROPOSED SOLUTION /FEATURES :<br>
 ● We propose to make a desktop application which will have the features of a canvas and provide a drawing area where we will be